-- I continue to be an advocate for beginning policy normalization. - My argument has been that the FOMC's goals have been met, while the FOMC's policy settings remain extreme. - The goals: Labor markets are close to normal, and inflation net of the oil price shock is reasonably close to target. - The policy settings: The policy rate remains 325 basis points below the FOMC's long-run level, and the balance sheet is more than \$3.5 trillion larger than its pre-crisis level. - Prudent policy suggests edging the policy rate and the balance sheet toward more normal levels.
+- While the FOMC's goals have been met, the FOMC's policy settings remain extreme. - The goals: Labor markets are close to normal, and inflation net of the oil price shock is reasonably close to target. - The policy settings: The policy rate remains about 300 basis points below the FOMC's long-run level, and the balance sheet remains more than \$3.5 trillion larger than its pre-crisis level. - Prudent policy suggests edging the policy rate and the balance sheet toward more normal levels.